What are apportionments?

 Houston, TX 77002

-Feel free to mail or deliver your 2022 apportionments to the Conference’s bank lockbox or office address by January 11, 2022.
-If you want to pay your 2022 apportionments online on or after January 1, 2023, please contact Rochelle Cebrun for set up and instructions:
+Feel free to mail or deliver your 2024 apportionments to the Conference’s bank lockbox or office address by January 15, 2025.
+If you want to pay your 2024 apportionments online on or after January 1, 2025, please contact Accounts Receivable for more information: .

-If you have questions about your church’s apportionments, please contact Interim Treasurer Rev. Robert Besser:
+If you have questions about your church’s apportionments, please contact Treasurer Rev. Robert Besser: